Eng0AI/denuvo-slides-template/slides.md

   - Sampling KUSD may miss values
   - Patching CPUID & PEB destabilizes system
   - Syscall patches likely also incomplete
-  - Maybe I overlooked features that don't trigger token error?
+  - Maybe I overlooked something?

 → 2000+ hooks.
 We can surely do something with that?